How to Extract and Monitor Stock Prices from Yahoo FinanceTuesday, August 23, 2022

-When you see the link “Switch auto-detect results,” click it through a few times until you see the table of most active stocks is highlighted in the browser.
+When you see “Switch auto-detect results” in Tips Panel, click it through a few times until you see the table of most active stocks is highlighted red in the browser.

 Step 2: Take care of the pagination and generate a workflow

-We need to take care of the pagination option.
+We need to set up the pagination.
 Click the "Edit link" and select the "Next page" button on the page to let Octoparse know where exactly the next button is.